RRZE-HPC/likwid/doc/archs/ivybridgeep.md

 \anchor IVBEP_CBOX
 <H2>CBOX counter</H2>
 <P>The Intel&reg; IvyBridge EP/EN/EX microarchitecture provides measurements of the LLC coherency engine in the Uncore.
 The description from Intel&reg;:<BR>
 <I>The LLC coherence engine (CBo) manages the interface between the core and the last level cache (LLC).
 All core transactions that access the LLC are directed from the core to a CBo via the ring interconnect.
 The CBo is responsible for managing data delivery from the LLC to the requesting core.
-It is also responsible for maintaining coherence between the cores within the socket that share the LLC; generating snoops and collecting snoop responses from the local cores when the MESIF protocol requires it.
+It is also responsible for maintaining coherence between the cores within the socket that share the LLC;
+generating snoops and collecting snoop responses from the local cores when the MESIF protocol requires it.
 </I><BR>
 The LLC hardware performance counters are exposed to the operating system through the MSR interface.
 The maximal amount of supported coherency engines for the Intel&reg; IvyBridge EP/EN/EX microarchitecture is 15.
 E7-8800 v2 systems have all 15 engines, the E5-2600 v2 only 10 of them and the E5-1600 v2 only 6.
 It may be possible that your systems does not have all CBOXes, LIKWID will skip the unavailable ones in the setup phase.
-The name CBOX originates from the Nehalem EX Uncore monitoring where those functional units are called CBOX.
+The name CBOX originates from the Nehalem EX Uncore monitoring.
 </P>
 <H3>Counter and events</H3>
 <TABLE>